snehilvj/dmc-docs/docs/datetimepicker/datetimepicker.md

-### CSS Extensions

-As of DMC 1.2.0, Date component styles are bundled automatically, so you no longer need to include a separate CSS file.
-If you're using an older version of DMC, refer to the [migration guide](/migration) for instructions on including optional stylesheets.

 ### DatePicker props
 `DateTimePicker` supports most of the `DatePicker` props, read through `DatePicker` documentation to learn about all component features that are not listed on this page.